SamuelGarrattIqa/katacoda/intro_to_ruby/irb.md

 * Perform process on this list `Dir.glob('*.txt')`{{execute}}

+These are just a few of the very basics.
+Ruby can be do a whole lot more.

 # Exit interactive session

 It's easy to exit this terminal at any time